icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 ```
 {% /side-by-side %}

-The [encoding][encoding] used for operation arguments is determined by the compilation mode.
-As a result, a call to
+The [encoding] used for operation arguments is determined by the compilation mode.
+As a result, a call to `spin` from a
-`spin` from a client using the Slice2 file will fail if the remote service is implemented with the Slice1 file.
+client using the Slice2 file will fail if the remote service is implemented with the Slice1 file.

 ## Using Slice1 and Slice2 together